tcemmene/latextpl/README.md

 - Open `*.tex` files under [content/](content/) to edit the content of documentation.

 Tips:
-- Images should be pasted in `img/`.
+- Images should be pasted in [img/](img/).
 They should be renamed with a prefix number `01_` or `02_` to identify the section in the content.
 This way, the images are ordered and can be identified faster.
-- Title page is editable in `main.tex` line 218ff.
+- Title page is editable in [main.tex](content/main.tex) line 218ff.
 - Abbreviations are editable in [80_abbreviations.tex](content/80_abbreviations.tex) (must be sorted manually, excel can help).
 Additional information can be found [here](http://ctan.math.illinois.edu/macros/latex/contrib/acronym/acronym.pdf).
-- Bibliography is editable in `main.bbl`.
-Each entry needs a unique label which can be used as `\cite{label}` in the content.
+- Bibliography is editable in [main.bbl](content/main.bbl).
+Each entry needs a unique `label` which can be used as `\cite{label}` in the content to identify the resource.
-- Section headers should always be written in uppercase.
+- Section headers should always be written in uppercase (example: "Initial Situation" instead of "Initial situation").
 - Main sections (`\section()`) should be started with a short overview text that describes the content of the upcoming section.
 - Confidential or public sections can be defined by:
   ```